 I am Associate Professor in the Department of Philosophy at Brandeis University.
-My main research interests lie at the intersection of epistemology and ethics.
+My main research interests lie at the intersection of epistemology, philosophy of mind and ethics.
 I am also interested in philosophy of action, the nature of reasons, the philosophy of perception, existentialism and the history of modern philosophy.
 I received my Ph.D. from U.C.
 Berkeley in 2007 and my A.B. from Harvard in 2001.

-My book Evidence and Agency: Norms of Belief for Promising and Resolving has just appeared with Oxford University Press in the UK.
-The publication date in the US is November 24, 2015.
+My book Evidence and Agency: Norms of Belief for Promising and Resolving has just appeared with Oxford University Press.

 Here is my recent post on the OUP Blog, entitled "A Crisis of Commitment."